blacksenator/fritzsoap/README.md

 But as I said before:

-* it is highly recommended to consult the information [AVM provides for interfaces](https://avm.de/service/schnittstellen/)
+* it is highly recommended to consult the information [AVM provides for interfaces][interfaces]
 * contributions are highly appreciated.
 Share your enhancements!
 With your PR, everyone benefits from further completion!

 ### Ghosts

 #### Services

-Automatic generation has also originate services that are not or not clearly [documented by AVM](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_TR-064_overview.pdf#page=2).
+Automatic generation has also originate services that are not or not clearly [documented by AVM][tr064overview].
 Accordingly, these classes have **no link to a reference document in the class comment!**

 These presumably refer to specifications from Open Connectivity Foundation (aka UPnP-Forum).
 But parsing that or keeping track of it manually is far beyond my capabilities.